cwfietz/PrototypeCheckoutSystem-continued/Notes.md

 Having the ProductCatalogue retrieve the data from the file is proving untestable and probably a bad design.
 Tomorrow I will try separating the file read and writing parts of the ProductCatalogue so that the other operations can be tested.

+Add CustomerBasket

+using ProductCatalogue as a template neither should refer to reading the file in the constructor

+Spent to much time setting up a dev environment and too much time focusing on files instead of the core problem, implementing promotions.
+Next, implement Calculate and Promotions